nuscien/winkit/docs/spec/localwebapp.md

+This spec is about the workflow the framework works.
+See [documentation](../localwebapp/) for usages.

 # Local Web App

 Host app should load the resource package from appdata to show the local web app to end-users.